Primary Care Doctors

 How to Choose a New Primary Care Doctor

 Whether you go with a family medicine doctor, an internal medicine doctor, a pediatrician, or a nurse practitioner, you want to get the process right.
-The last thing you want is to leave your first appointment with your new doctor feeling like they're not the right fit for you.
+The last thing you want is to leave your first appointment with your primary care provider in Norwalk, Sandusky, Bellevue, Port Clinton or neraby feeling like they're not the right fit for you.

 So, how can you make sure this doesn't happen?

 First, do your research.
-Search for a list of nearby primary care physicians, and check out their credentials, biography (both personal and professional, if available), and read as much about them as you can.
+Search for a list of primary care physicians by location (for example, in Norwalk, Sandusky, Castalia, Port Clinton, Vermilion, Bellevue, Berlin Heights, etc.) and check out their credentials, biography (both personal and professional, if available), and read as much about them as you can.
 Sometimes hospitals conduct interviews with their physicians to help patients get a glimpse of them on social media, blogs, or other digital properties.
-For example, you can get to know our family medicine physician Dr. Rogers in a short video on her profile.
+For example, you can get to know our internal medicine physician Dr. Marsha Cooper in a short video on her profile.

 Ask these questions as you conduct your research: